The unpredictable business environment

 To learn more about an effective disaster recovery plan, and how IBM can help you and your organization develop and implement one, read the new IBM publication featuring analysis by Gartner entitled Disaster Recovery – An Iron Shield To Business. (link resides outside of ibm.com)

-- Business continuity planning (US)
+- Business Continuity and Resiliency Services (US)